African-American history: Cotton

 The largest group of Black people worked in the cotton farms of the Deep South as sharecroppers or tenant farmers; a few owned their farms.
 Large numbers of whites also were tenant farmers and sharecroppers.
 Tenant farming characterized the cotton and tobacco production in the post-Civil War South.
 As the agricultural economy plummeted in the early 1930s, all farmers in all parts of the nation were badly hurt.
 Worst hurt were the tenant farmers (who had relatively more control) and sharecroppers (who had less control), as well as daily laborers (mostly Black, with least control).

 The problem was very low prices for farm products and the New Deal solution was to raise them by cutting production.
 It accomplished this in the South by the AAA, which gave landowners acreage reduction contracts, by which they were paid to not grow cotton or tobacco on a portion of their land.
 By law, they were required to pay the tenant farmers and sharecroppers on their land a portion of the money, but some cheated on this provision, hurting their tenants and croppers.
 The farm wage workers who worked directly for the landowner were mostly the ones who lost their jobs.
 For most tenants and sharecroppers the AAA was a major help.
 Researchers at the time concluded, "To the extent that the AAA control-program has been responsible for the increased price [of cotton], we conclude that it has increased the amount of goods and services consumed by the cotton tenants and croppers."
 Furthermore, the landowners typically let their tenants and croppers use the land taken out of production for their own personal use in growing food and feed crops, which further increased their standard of living.
 Another consequence was that the historic high levels of turnover from year to year declined sharply, as tenants and coppers tend to stay with the same landowner.
 Researchers concluded, "As a rule, planters seem to prefer Negroes to whites as tenants and coppers."

-Once mechanization came to cotton (after 1945), the tenants and sharecroppers were largely surplus; they moved to towns and cities.
+Once mechanization came to cotton (after 1945), the tenants and sharecroppers were largely surplus; they moved to towns and cities, going especially to centers of war industry in the North and West in the Second Great Migration.